thomaswilder/jpo_eddy-scripts/README.md

 - geostrophic_uv.m - Similar to geostrophic_vels.m, but puts values at corner of grid cells since MITgcm output tracers at grid box centre.

 - dvald.m - Calculates first x, y, and z derivative.

+## MITgcm data files
+Folder 'MITgcm_datfiles' contains the namelist and CPP header files that were used for this experiment.
+File 'job.slurm' is an example slurm script.
+Your system may use bash so this will need changing.